Graduate

 Melike Akay

 Melike received her BA from Bogazici (Bosphorus) University and completed her MA in Foreign Language Education.
-Melike has experience teaching EFL courses at the university level besides working as a research assistant in the Department of ELT in Turkey.
+Melike has experience teaching EFL courses at the university level, as well as working as a research assistant in the Department of ELT in Turkey.
 Her research interests include pragmalinguistics, digital discourse analysis, and multimodal communication.

 Email Website